MobileFirst-Platform-Developer-Center/Digital-App-Builder/troubleshooting/index.md

     3. Run the following command
         `windows> execute.bat .`
         `mac>./execute.sh .`
-    4. On successful complication of the above command, you can start using microservice (swagger file) from the Digital App Builder.
+    4. On successful execution of the above command, you can start using microservice (swagger file) from the Digital App Builder.

 * Failure to preview the app on Windows.